whastings/heapsort.io/docs/design/backbone.md

 ### Resource Show

-- Use BasicControlBar
+- Use ControlBar
 - ResourceShow < CompoundView
     + CommentForm
     + CommentsList

 ### Add a Resource

-- Use BasicControlBar
+- Use ControlBar (with add resource off)
 - ResourceForm
     + CategorySelector